rweigel/phys305/hw5.md

 Send your solutions to the email address rweigel+phys305@gmu.edu as a scanned PDF.
 Use a file name of `Yourlastname_PHYS305_HW5.pdf` (one file only, please).
 Capitalize the first letter in your last name and use caps and underscores as indicated. **Include your name on the first sheet**.

+This homework covers [Capacitance](capacitance.html) and [Boundary Value Problems](boundary_value_problems.html).
+See also the sections of Griffiths referenced in these notes.

 # Spherical Capacitor

 Charge is uniformly distributed on two concentric spherical conducting shells, the cross-section of which is shown.
 Both shells have a thickness of $t$.
 The inner shell has an outer radius of $a$.
 The outer shell has an inner radius of $b$.